DEPARTMENT OF BUDGET & MANAGEMENT

 45 Calvert St., Annapolis, MD 21401 - 1907

-The Division of Finance and Administration oversees internal fiscal operations of the Department, such as accounting, budget, payroll, and purchasing.
-It verifies budget requests and amendments, and maintains a master control file of State employee positions.
-It also prepares the Statewide Cost Allocation Plan that is filed with the federal government to obtain reimbursements for the cost of indirect State services that benefit federally funded programs (Code State Finance & Procurement Article, secs.
+Internal fiscal operations of the Department, such as accounting, budget, payroll, and purchasing, are the responsibilities of the Division, which verifies budget requests and amendments, and maintains a master control file of State employee positions.
+The Division also prepares the Statewide Cost Allocation Plan that is filed with the federal government to obtain reimbursements for the cost of indirect State services that benefit federally funded programs (Code State Finance & Procurement Article, secs.
 3-201 through 3-206, 7-101 through 7-121).

 Annually, the Division prints the Maryland State Budget (known as the State Budget Book) as proposed by the Governor to the General Assembly.
 Moreover, the Division annually compiles and each June issues the Fiscal Digest, containing the State's approved operating budget.